 For more databases, visit our Homework Resources page.

 NoveList K-8 features grab and go booklists and series information for students in kindergarten through eighth grade.
-NoveList K-8 can also help parents, teachers, and librarians improve literacy, connect reading across curricular areas, teach reading and writing concepts and engage young readers.
+NoveList K-8 can also help parents, teachers and librarians improve literacy, connect reading across curricular areas, teach reading and writing concepts and engage young readers.

 - Used our Educator Support page to request materials or to schedule a visit.

-- Request a Book a Librarian session.
+- Request a Ask a Librarian session.

-- Try Beanstack for additional reading recommendations.
+- Try Beanstack, opens a new window for additional reading recommendations.

 - Kids (ages 5–12) may request material with our Need Suggestions form.